habeebdindi/monty/README.md

 The top of the stack becomes the front of the queue The front of the queue becomes the top of the stack

-16. Brainf*ck
-#advanced
-Write a Brainf*ck script that prints School, followed by a new line.

-All your Brainf*ck files should be stored inside the bf sub directory You can install the bf interpreter to test your code: sudo apt-get install bf
-Read: Brainf*ck

-17. Add two digits
-#advanced
-Add two digits given by the user.

-Read the two digits from stdin, add them, and print the result The total of the two digits with be one digit-long (<10)

-18. Multiplication
-#advanced
-Multiply two digits given by the user.

-Read the two digits from stdin, multiply them, and print the result The result of the multiplication will be one digit-long (<10)

-19. Multiplication level up
-#advanced
-Multiply two digits given by the user.